Joinmewin/freepp-jssdk/readme.md

 ## 4.3 SetConfig

-Once 3rd Party gets Ticket, you need to transfer it to JoinMe APP by this API.
+Once 3rd Party gets Ticket, you need to transfer it to FreePP APP by this API.

 ```javascript
     var SetConfig = function(){